 Before you write, consider who your audience is, and what they are likely to understand.
 Consider the age, gender, education level, and cultural background of your readers, and tailor your language accordingly.
 Think about particular terminology, the formality of the tone you should use, as well as things like cultural context and tone.

 2. Use active voice

 Using an active voice can help make your writing more engaging and direct.
 It also helps to clarify who is doing what, making your writing clearer and easier to understand.
 For example, “The cat chased the mouse” is more direct and engaging than “The mouse was chased by the cat.”

 3. Avoid cliches and jargon

 Cliches and jargon can make your writing feel stale and unoriginal.
 Avoid using overused phrases like “think outside the box”, “the grass is greener on the other side”, “what goes around comes around,” and so on, or technical jargon that may be unfamiliar to your audience.
 For example, instead of saying “digital transformation,” you might instead say “modernize your business” or “upgrade your technology”.
-Choose words that are fresh and try to express your ideas in your own unique way.
+Choose fresh words and try to express your ideas in your unique way.

 4. Use strong verbs and adjectives

 Verbs and adjectives are the building blocks of effective writing.
 They can help to convey a particular tone or emotion, making your writing more vivid and memorable.
 For example, “She sprinted to the finish line” is more engaging than saying, “She ran to the finish line”, or instead of saying, “She walked slowly,” you could say, “sauntered” or “strolled”.

 5. Edit and revise